Swaddling: Regional variations

 Swaddling is still practiced worldwide.
 In some countries, swaddling is the standard treatment of babies.
 In Turkey, for instance, 93.1% of all babies become swaddled in the traditional way.
 According to the Human Relations Area Files (HRAF), 39% of all documented contemporary non-industrialized cultures show swaddling practices; further 19% use other methods of movement restriction for infants.
 Some authors assume that the popularity of swaddling is growing in the U.S., Great Britain and the Netherlands.
 A British sample showed up 19.4% of the babies are swaddled at night.
-In Germany, swaddling is not used as routine care measure and experiences relatively little acceptance, as the missing mentioning of this practice in the standard work on regulatory disturbances of Papusek shows.
+In Germany, swaddling is not used as routine care measure.
+For example, the standard work on regulatory disturbances by Papusek does not mention swaddling at all.

 Medical uses

-Swaddling as a medical intervention with a clearly limited indication range is used in the care practices of premature babies or crybabies with brain-organically provable damage.
+Swaddling as a medical intervention with a clearly limited indication range is used in the care practices of premature babies.
 Also swaddling is used for reducing pain in such care actions as collecting blood at the heel.
 The swaddling of these premature babies (very low birth weight infants) takes place only very loosely.
 It is meant to hold the weak arms at the body and make certain movements possible.
 This "swaddling" is something completely different from traditional swaddling in the stretched position.

 Psychological and physiological effects

 Modern medical studies of swaddling use a form that is considerably shorter and less severe than the historical forms.
 The classical study by Lipton et al. of 1965 dealt with a modern swaddling form.
 The researchers described the two main effects of tightly wrapping babies: they are motorically calm and sleep much.
 These effects are detected by means of various psycho-physiological parameters, such as heart rate, sleep duration and duration of crying.
 The research group around the Dutch biologist van Sleuwen in 2007 confirms this picture in their latest meta-analysis of medical studies on swaddling and its effects.

 However, severe restrictions on the scope of these studies should be kept in mind, because most of the positive effects mentioned by van Sleuwen et al. are not related to normally developed newborns, but to impaired babies, namely premature babies and babies with detectable organic brain damage.
 Swaddling enhances the REM sleep (active sleep) and also the whole sleep duration.
 The effect of swaddling on the regulatory disturbance excessive crying is not very convincing: By adding the swaddling there is an immediate "calming" effect on children, but after a few days the effect of the introduction of regularity with swaddling is exactly the same as the regularity on its own.
 In other words: after a few days swaddling is completely unnecessary.
 It is therefore contraindicated to address the potential risk of swaddling, because the effect is only for a short term available, but after a little while is negligible.